 - The Super User or Administrator can manage another Administrator's account (enable, disable, change password, etc). - A Device User has read and write access to device-related screens.
 Administrative functions like session management under the Security menu and Firewall under Logs are grayed out. - A Read-Only User has the following restricted access: - Access to the same menus as a Device User, but without the capability to change configurations, control devices, delete data, or use file transfer options.
 Links to configuration options are visible but disabled.
-The event and data logs display no button to clear the log. - An Outlet User has the following restricted access: - Access through the Web User Interface and Command Line Interface. - Access to the same menus as a Device User, but with limited capability to change configurations, control devices, delete data, or use file transfer options.
-Links to configuration options are visible but are disabled.
-The Outlet User has access to the Outlet Control menu option that allows the user to control only the outlets assigned by the Administrator.
-Outlet Users cannot clear the event or data logs.
-The user name and password are defined by the Administrator during the process of adding a new Outlet User. - A Network-Only User can only log on using the Web UI and CLI (telnet, not serial).
-A network-only user has read/right access to the network related menus only.
+The event and data logs display no button to clear the log. - A Network-Only User (remote user) can only log on using the Web UI and CLI (Telnet or SSH).
+A network-only user has read/write access to the network related menus only.